slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A man is not deceived by others, he deceives himself."
 -- Goethe*

-> *"Appear weak when you are strong and strong when you are weak"
+> *"Appear weak when you are strong and strong when you are weak."
 -- Sun Tzu*

 If we play by the rules too strictly, we are crushed by those around us who are not so foolish.
 Fair players on shady markets usually don't do well on the short term.